Garlic Capital of the World!

 Here is an example of a man from the Garlic Cooperative braiding garlic to sell at specialty shops.

 When we arrived we had to wear special protective clothing and sign a waiver of safety.
-Here is a photo of us in our outfits.

 The guide began to walk us around the plant.
 I had never seen so much garlic in my life.